Jallow9/HTML-CSS/README.md

 Have you finished the module?
 Great!
 Pat yourself on the back for the great work you've done.

-If you feel ready for the next challenge, click [here](https://www.github.com/hackyourfuture/javascript1) to go to **JavaScript1**!
+If you feel ready for the next challenge, click [here](https://www.github.com/SocialHackersCodeSchool/javascript1) to go to **JavaScript1**!

-_The HackYourFuture curriculum is subject to CC BY copyright.
-This means you can freely use our materials, but just make sure to give us credit for it :)_
+## Credit:
+This curriculum is developed by [HackYourFuture](http://www.hackyourfuture.net/), modifications, and changes can be found in this Fork. (edited)